tcmlabs/stargate-typescript/README.md

 This will start next.js in dev mode and regenerate TypeScript types on file change.

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result, and start adding books to the library stored in Cassandra.

 Happy tinkering!